wvwwvwwv/synchronous-and-asynchronous/README.md

 - Asynchronous counterparts of synchronous methods.
 - [`Loom`](https://github.com/tokio-rs/loom) support: `features = ["loom"]`.
-- No spin-locks and no busy loops.
+- No spin-locks and no busy loops, except for when an asynchronous task waiting for a resource gets cancelled.

 ## Lock